What’s The Difference Between Sourcing And Procurement?

 Also, purchasing is less competitive than procurement because purchases can be considered one-off each time.
 You have the freedom to research and change suppliers each time a purchase is required.
 In contrast, procurement creates competition amongst suppliers.
 But this is good for you as a buyer because the competition allows for innovation among suppliers and a healthy business environment.

 The key difference between sourcing and procurement

 Though there is a clear difference between the sourcing and procurement functions (sourcing is just a small part of the procurement cycle), often, smaller organizations combine the two.

 And because it’s so easy to mistake one for another, here’s a diagram that further illustrates how procurement and sourcing are different.

-Sourcing vs Procurement
+Stages of a procurement process/ Sourcing vs Procurement

 As you can see, sourcing focuses on identifying internal requirements, researching suppliers, running sourcing events, evaluating responses, and awarding suppliers.
 Procurement, on the other hand, encompasses multiple processes: sourcing, contract management, requisitioning, purchasing, payments, analysis, and supplier management.